CarolinaMPereira/D3-V7-React-Visualizations/README.md

 # D3 V7 React Visualizations
-A set plots developed with version 7 of D3.JS and integrated with ReactJS.
+A set plots developed with version 7 of D3.JS and integrated with ReactJS version 18.

 ## Plots included
 This pack of plots includes: